Burro’s tail, like most succulents, can be propagated easily.

 How To Propagate Burro’s Tail?

-Burro’s Tail is simple to propagate by stem or leaf cuttings.
+The best methods to propagate Burro’s Tail is to propagate it using Leaves and stem cuttings.

 If you’re propagating with stems, cut them to the length you want with clippers or another instrument.
 Allow the stems to recover and create calluses by peeling off the leaves at the bottom of the stem.
 The healing can take anywhere from one day to two weeks, depending on your climate.